Treatments for Rising Damp in Sunderland

 Contact us for help and advice

-The team here at Damp Tech North East Limited can provide you with the support and guidance that you need to deal with any rising damp issues your property or your clients property may be experiencing.
+The team here at Sunderland Damp Proofing can provide you with the support and guidance that you need to deal with any rising damp issues your property or your clients property may be experiencing.
 We work alongside homeowners as well as commerical clients to provide specialist solutions required to ensure properties are properly protected.

 See our full range of damp proofing solutions for other ways we can address damp issues.